-Hinoki Foundation was established in 2014 to ensure the continuing operation of Japanese-English bilingual-education programs in the State of Michigan.
+Hinoki Foundation was established in 2014 to ensure the continuing operation of high-quality Japanese-English bilingual-education programs in the State of Michigan.
 Originally a support organization for the Hinoki International School, the mission of Hinoki Foundation evolved to embrace all educational programs that promote Japanese-English bilingualism and Japanese-American biculturalism among Michigan schoolchildren.
 As an independent 501(c)(3) charity, Hinoki Foundation provides services to groups dedicated to the creation of globally minded individuals, through the development of language and multicultural skills.

 Benefits of Bilingualism